furquan-lp/arduino-enviro101/README.md

 * Inputs gas information from the MQ135 and attempts to interpret the air quality
 * Displays the above information on the 20x4 LCD display

-## Under test:
-* Fully adapt the project to an ESP8266 NodeMCU module giving it (possible) Internet capability

 ## Wishlist:
 * Adjust the MQ135 sensor to have fewer jumps in output values
 * Include a sleep mode so the assembly could run off batteries without power issues
+* Fully adapt the project to an ESP8266 NodeMCU module giving it (possible) Internet capability (**Moved to** https://github.com/furquan-lp/environment-monitor)

 ## Legal:
 This is free and unencumbered software released into the public domain.